Don Tait Scholarship

 How to Apply

-- Submit a completed scholarship application by the deadline of 2/15/2020.
+- Submit a completed scholarship application

 - Submit a letter of recommendation from employer (one page typed).